 Water Damage Detection

-Proactive investigation is the single best method for combating water damage and preventing it from gaining a foothold.
+A proactive investigation is the single best method for combating water damage and preventing it from gaining a foothold.
 Locate the source of the problem and shut it off, then begin repairs on the damage.
-The quicker your response, the less severe the impact to your property is likely to be.
+The quicker your response, the less severe the impact on your property is likely to be.

 The first step in the process is to examine the exterior of your home, most notably the gutter and downspout system.
 These are designed to channel excess water away from the home, and if they are overflowing, that is a sure sign that you have a clog somewhere.
 Gutters may often become clogged with debris, leaves, or other items that happen to fall on the roof.
 Gutter guards are inexpensive and can keep the flow free and clear.

 You should also look for any signs of water accumulation or buildup around the property.

 Learn to read and decipher your water meter.
 If there is a sudden spike in your bill, then there is a good chance you have a leak somewhere.
 You can always test this theory by turning off the water supply and then checking a reading again a few hours later.
 If there is any variation, then you have sprung a leak somewhere.